Nevada-Bioinformatics-Center/Introduction-R-Workshop/README.md

 - **RStudio** - Download from [RStudio](https://www.rstudio.com/products/rstudio/download/)

 ### Key R Packages
-The workshop covers installation and use of these essential packages:
+The workshop covers installation and use of:
 - `tidyverse` - A collection of data science packages
     - `dplyr` - Data manipulation
     - `tidyr` - Data tidying and reshaping
-    - `ggplot2` - Sophisticated data visualizations
     - many more